BuddyForms/BuddyForms/readme.txt

 Login with your account from http://themekraft.com.

 // Changelook

-beta 2:
+0.9.3
+    rewrite the code. getting closer to a clean logical core.

+0.9.2:
     fixed debugger issues and some bugs reported by users.
 Thanks for testing and bug reporting to Slava and DesignSEO